-The inbox is growing more crowded every day.
-For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.
+The pressure’s on for senders.
+For email marketing campaigns to be successful in winning clicks and conversions, they must stand out, provide value, and engage readers.

 Pre-send optimization allows you to make targeted changes that can prevent these kinds of errors, enhance the user experience, and increase the likelihood that your campaign will be successful.